SunnyShikhar/music-datamining/README.md

 - emotional flexibility
 - self-actualization

-The survey also asked general data such as:
+The survey also collected general data such as:

 - gender
 - age range